 There were several variants of the M1 Carbine, including:

-- M1A1: With a collapsible stock for paratroopers.
+- M1A1: With a folding stock for paratroopers.

-- M2: A fully automatic version introduced towards the end of the Second World War.
+- M2: A fully automatic version introduced towards the end of World War II.

-- M3: A version of the M2 modified for use with an infrared night sight.
+- M3: A version of the M2 modified for use with an infrared night vision device.

-The M1 Carbine has a high collector's value and is highly prized by gun collectors and shooting sports enthusiasts.
-It is also a popular piece in historical re-enactments and has been featured in numerous films and television series depicting World War II and other conflicts.
-Its history, combined with its ease of handling and accuracy, makes it one of the most iconic weapons of the 20th century.
+The M1 Carbine has a high collector's value and is highly regarded by gun collectors and shooting sports enthusiasts.
+It is also a popular piece in historical reenactments and is depicted in numerous films and television series that focus on World War II and other conflicts.
+Its history, combined with ease of handling and precision, makes it one of the most iconic weapons of the 20th century.

 Conclusion

 The M1 Carbine is a remarkable piece of military history.
 It combines effective firepower with lightweight construction and ease of use, making it one of the most versatile weapons of its time.
-Its extensive use in multiple conflicts and its enduring presence in popular culture are testament to its enduring importance and influence.
+Its extensive use in multiple conflicts and its enduring presence in popular culture testify to its lasting significance and impact.